Kremlin: Thousands of arrests at protests necessary response - WTMJ

 “We aren’t going to take into account such statements regarding the enforcement of our laws on those who violate them and Russian court verdicts,” Peskov said.

-Asked if Russian authorities would allow EU foreign policy chief Josep Borrell to visit Navalny in jail, Peskov said that it would be up Russian courts and prison officials to consider the request.
-Court officials wouldn’t immediately say if Borrell would be granted access should he ask for a meeting with Navalny.
+Asked if Russian authorities would allow EU foreign policy chief Josep Borrell to visit Navalny in jail after he arrives for a visit to Moscow Thursday, Peskov said that it would be up to Russian courts and prison authorities to consider the request.
+Moscow court officials wouldn’t immediately say if Borrell would be granted access should he ask for a meeting with Navalny.

 Kostya Manenkov contributed to this report.